-For this same reason, organizations lean on passive voice when they need to deliver bad or potentially unpopular news.
+For this same reason, organizations lean on passive language when they need to deliver bad or potentially unpopular news.
 You might write, “Interest rates will be raised on November 30, 2020” in a letter to your customers, rather than, “We are raising interest rates on November 30, 2020.”

-4. Passive voice feels academic and stuffy
+4. It feels academic and stuffy

 Think about how you typically speak.
 Are you more comfortable saying, “I put the mail in the mailbox” or, “The mail was put into the mailbox by me”?
 The first one, right?